 Stephen Pantano

-Steve Pantano is the Head of Research at Rewiring America, where he leads efforts to build and share comprehensive working knowledge of how to replace more than one billion fossil fuel devices with clean electric alternatives.
+Steve Pantano is the Head of Market Transformation at Rewiring America, where he leads efforts to build and share comprehensive working knowledge of how to replace more than one billion fossil fuel devices with clean electric alternatives.
 For the past fifteen years Steve worked with CLASP and ICF International to develop policy, market development programs, research, and technical analysis aimed at maximizing the climate benefits that can be achieved with energy efficient appliances and equipment.
 He spent years before that tinkering with and testing everything from Hydrogen fuel cells to Space Shuttle hardware.
 He has a Master of Business Administration and a Bachelor of Science in Mechanical Engineering from The Johns Hopkins University.

 • Nicole Staple